Banque de Syrie et du Liban: Background

 The Ottoman Bank opened a branch in Beirut immediately after its creation in 1856.
 It was reorganized in 1863 as the Imperial Ottoman Bank, known by its French acronym BIO for Banque Impériale Ottomane.
 In the 1890s, the BIO was instrumental in developing the Port of Beirut and the Beirut-Damascus railway and extensions in Syria.
 The branch was initially located inside Khan Antoun Bey in the Beirut Souks; in 1892 it moved to a new building on place des canons, now Martyrs' Square; and in 1906 to another new building in Western architectural style on the waterfront at the northern end of the street later named Allenby Street, while the previous location was repurposed as the Khedivial Hotel.
 The former two venues were destroyed during the Lebanese Civil War and not rebuilt during postwar reconstruction, while the latter was replaced before the war by the high-rise office building known as One Allenby Street.

 Following Ottoman defeat during World War I, the territories of what later became Syria and Lebanon were ruled by the Occupied Enemy Territory Administration that brought together France, the UK and the Hashemites.
-The French authorities desired to control monetary policy in the territories they administered.